-5 Please refer to Rating Symbols and Definitions for more details; a link can be found in the "Moody's Related Publications" section.
+&lt;sup>5 Please refer to Rating Symbols and Definitions for more details; a link can be found in the "Moody's Related Publications" section.

-6 Please see our cross-sector methodology that discusses how we assign instrument ratings for insurers.
+&lt;sup>6 Please see our cross-sector methodology that discusses how we assign instrument ratings for insurers.
 A link to an index of our sector and cross-sector credit rating methodologies can be found in the "Moody's Related Publications" section.

-7 "Affiliate" includes parents, cooperative groups and significant investors.
+&quot;Affiliate" includes parents, cooperative groups and significant investors.

-8 The standalone credit profile is an opinion of an insurer's standalone intrinsic strength, absent any extraordinary support from an affiliate or government.
+The standalone credit profile is an opinion of an insurer's standalone intrinsic strength, absent any extraordinary support from an affiliate or government.
 An analytic unit generally comprises all the operating companies with common analytic and credit characteristics operating in a single country or geographic region.
 An analytic unit could include a group of companies operating outside of a single geographic region if significant inter-company support arrangements exist, or if there is a high degree of integration in the management, systems, distribution and operations of the group of companies.

-which it conducts its business.
+In rating reinsurers on a standalone basis, we focus on qualitative and quantitative characteristics in relation to the company's business and financial profile, as well as on the operating environment in which it conducts its business.
 Regulatory, accounting and product characteristics can vary widely from country to country, as can a country's insurance operating environment, and our rating approach considers these differences.

 EXHIBIT 1

 Business Profile Financial Profile Operating Environment

 Factor 1: Market Position, Brand and Distribution Factor 3: Asset Quality Insurance Systemic Risk Factor

-Factor 2: Business and Geographic Diversification Factor 4: Capital Adequacy Insurance Market Development Factor
+Factor 2: Business and Geographic Diversification Factor 4: Capital Adequacy Insurance Market Development Fact

-Factor 5: Profitability
+Factor 5: Profitability 4

 Factor 6: Reserve Adequacy

 Factor 7: Financial Flexibility